Project

 On the one hand, Bosconavigli is characterized by the presence of 170 trees, of 60 different species, along with shrubs and climbing plants, arranged on facades, roofs, roof gardens, balconies and loggias.
 On the other hand, the project is placed at the center of a system of greenery and public pathways: around the building are developed both a 3500-square-meter park for condominium use, hosting functions related to sports and recreational activities, and the redevelopment of a public area of more than 7,800 square meters and the future Linear Park along the route of the decommissioned railway.
 In this perspective, special attention was paid to the presence of a large solitary elm tree, a historical symbol of the area, around which it was decided to develop the volume of the building.

 On the ground floor, the network of flows and paths, thanks to the numerous entrances on Via San Cristoforo, makes it easy to access the different areas of the building.
-Here, and in a portion of the second floor, public functions are located, including a double-height restaurant-bistro and a wellness facility with a swimming pool, gym and sauna.
+Here, and in a portion of the second floor, various functions are located, including a wellness facility with a swimming pool, gym and sauna.

 All of Bosconavigli’s 90 apartments, ranging in size from 45 to over 300 square meters, include large outdoor spaces, conceived as an extension of the indoor ones, true “outdoor rooms.”
 Loggias and terraces in addition to ensuring a high quality of living are also the main element in the design of the elevations, articulated from the orientation: the facades that insist on the internal courtyard are characterized by a weave of loggias, an interplay of solids and voids designed to protect from summer sunlight and encourage winter sunlight; the facades that dialogue with the urban fabric, on the other hand, are marked by an irregular alternating system of balconies, developed to accommodate plants and tall trees, which provide a barrier to noise pollution and fine dust, encouraging an increase in biodiversity and a general improvement in the energy performance of the building.